Diocese of West Malaysia: History

 Church life and ministry was drastically affected by World War II and the Japanese Occupation of the peninsula between 1941 and 1945.
 In the midst of great hardship and war-time atrocities, Christian witness continued to thrive.
 Bishop Wilson, the incumbent, proved a great example of godly leadership in times of great distress.
 Without the benefit of its expatriate clergy who had been interred, the work of the church fell on Asian shoulders.
 These Asian workers operated with surprisingly responsible independence.

 The War and the loss of its expatriate leadership precipitated a sense of self-determination among the local Christian community, and an urgent need for training Asian leaders for this developing part of the Anglican Church.
 This need led quickly to the establishment of Trinity Theological College, Singapore.

 Malaya gained her independence from British rule in 1957.
 Following this, in 1960, the Diocese was renamed the Diocese of Singapore and Malaya to give due recognition to the political importance of Malaya.
 In 1963, Malaya became the Federation of Malaysia with the inclusion of Sabah and Sarawak under one central government.

 Ten years after the creation of the Diocese of Singapore and Malaya, in 1971, a new and independent Diocese, the Diocese of West Malaysia, was incorporated by an Act of the Malaysian Parliament.

 In 1996, the Church of the Province of South East Asia consisting of the dioceses of Sabah, Sarawak, Singapore and West Malaysia was created by the Archbishop of Canterbury, thus making the Anglican Church in the region self-governing, self-supporting, self-propagating and truly indigenous.

 In 2015, a decision was made by the Diocesan Synod to further divide the diocese into three separate dioceses and in 2016, two area dioceses were created, the Area Diocese of the Northern Peninsula and the Area Diocese of the Southern Peninsula, in preparation and two suffragan bishops were licensed to oversee the area dioceses.
 Provisional approval of the Provincial Synod for the creation of the new dioceses by 2020 has since been obtained.

 Organisation

 The diocese of West Malaysia is overseen by the Bishop of West Malaysia.
-The area dioceses of Northern Peninsula and Southern Peninsula were created in 2016, each overseen by a suffragan bishop.
+The area dioceses of northern peninsular and southern peninsular were created in 2016, each overseen by a suffragan bishop.
 The diocese is further divided into archdeaconries.